OpenLDAP

 this scenario.
 Another anomaly I found is when I’m restoring from backup.
 For

 restore accounts before groups.
-Also, there is msuser.schema
+Also, there is msuser.schema.
+I first thought

 I include this file, it defines memberOf and I guess that’s why it doesn’t work